theorangepotato/programming-languages-2019/lecture-2.1.md

  As in the arithmetic example, this does not take into account parenthesis.

  **Exercise:** Show that `x y z` can be parsed in two different ways.

+As in the example of arithmetic, we eliminate unwanted parse trees by refining the grammar so that rules are applied in a particular order.

     Exp1 ::= "\" Id "."
 Exp1 ;
     Exp2 ::= Exp2 Exp3